yaroslavros/agent2agent-auth-framework/draft-klr-aiagent-auth.md

 In some cases, agents MAY need a secondary credentials to access a proprietary or legacy system that is not compatible with the X.509, JWT or WIT it is provisioned with.
 In these cases an agent MAY exchange their primary credentials through a credential exchange mechanisms (e.g., OAuth 2.0 Token Exchange {{!OAUTH-TOKEN-EXCHANGE=RFC8693}}, Transaction Tokens {{!OAUTH-TRANS-TOKENS=I-D.ietf-oauth-transaction-tokens}} or Workload Identity Federation).
 This allows an agent to obtain a credential targeted to a specific relying party by leveraging the primary credential in its possession.

-Note: Static API keys are an anti-pattern for agent identity.
+**Note**: Static API keys are an anti-pattern for agent identity.
 They are bearer artefacts that are not cryptographically bound, do not convey identity, are typically long-lived and are operationally difficult to rotate, making them unsuitable for secure agent authentication or authorization.

 # Agent Attestation {#agent_attestation}
 Agent attestation is the identity-proofing mechanism for AI agents.
 Just as humans rely on identity proofing during account creation or credential issuance, agents require a means to demonstrate what they are, how they were instantiated, and under what conditions they are operating.
 Attestation evidence feeds into the credential issuance process and determines whether a credential is issued, the type of credential issued and the contents of the credential.